-Homeschooled Students: Home-schooled students must meet the same requirements as those listed for beginning freshmen with one exception.
+Homeschooled students must meet the same requirements as those listed for beginning freshmen with one exception.
 The homeschooled student may submit an official transcript from an accredited homeschool which indicates the equivalent of a completed high school transcript or a GED.